There are three types of fat in the body, known by colors: white, brown, and beige.

 With our obesity and diabetic epidemics, it's understandable why the drug companies would be pumped about this new research.
 They dream of diet pill that would allow one to burn off calories without exercising and treat diabetes at the same time.
 Like the hundreds of other drugs that held promise, we'll have to wait and see if this one becomes a reality.
 And then there's always the bigger question, will it be safe?

-Research Shows that If You "Activate" Brown & Beige Fat, It Can Help you Lose Weight
+Activating Brown & Beige Fat Can Help you Lose Weight

 When you delve deeper into the research on brown and beige fat, the data reveals several natural methods we can use now to "activate" these fat cells and possibly even increase their numbers.